-Create a new branch version
+Create a branch version

 The Contents pane appears.

-The Data Source contextual tab appears on the ribbon.
+The Versioning tab appears on the ribbon.

 The New Version dialog box appears.

-- Description—A brief statement that explains the purpose of the new version.
+To further document the version, click the Description text box and enter a brief statement that explains the purpose of the new version.

 - In the Access Permission section, click one of the following:

-- Private—Allows only the owner or the geodatabase administrator to view or modify the version.
+Allow only the owner or the geodatabase administrator to view or modify the version.

-- Protected—Allows anyone to view the version, but only the owner or the geodatabase administrator can edit the version.
+Allow anyone to view the version, but only the owner or the geodatabase administrator can edit the version.

-- Check Change to this new version.
+- Check the Change to this new version check box.